 Canadian Roots Exchange is offering a 16 week transformational leadership program.
 This program invites you to engage in collective cross-cultural bonding with local youth from diverse backgrounds.
 It will consist of bi-weekly programming that will focus on reconciliation, solidarity and decolonization.
 These sessions will provide an opportunity to discuss issues of identity, community, inclusion and xenophobia including Islamophobia.
 Hosted by the Canadian Roots Exchange team and local community members, participants will get a chance to learn about Canadian history from an Indigenous perspective through interactive workshops, sharing circles, and field trips.
 As a group, participants will also have the opportunity to create a short video and zine about their reflections.
 Youth between the ages of 18 and 29 are encouraged to apply.
 This program is free of charge and selected participants are required to attend bi-weekly programming from September to April in Saskatoon

 Interested participants should submit an online application, or contact email@example.com, 1-306-966-2964

 Canadian Roots is currently planning a number of youth led activities in various communities across Canada.
-CRE has trained youth facilitators who deliver workshops that try to raise awareness of Indigenous history, culture and current realities.
-Workshops help participants to dispel stereotypes, deepen their knowledge of the history including the struggles and triumphs of Indigenous Canadians.
+CRE has trained youth facilitators who deliver workshops that aim to raise awareness of Indigenous histories, cultures and current realities.
+Workshops help participants to dispel stereotypes, deepen their knowledge of the history of Canada and Indigenous communities, as well as an understanding of contemporary realities and reconciliation.
 If you are interested in having Canadian Roots do a workshop with your youth please contact us.
 We have designed and delivered workshops that have ranged from a few hours to 2 days.

 For more details contact firstname.lastname@example.org